Online Bootstrap Inference for the Trend of Nonstationary Time Series: EXPERIMENTS

-We compare three methods: \begin{itemize}[leftmargin=0.5cm] \item \textbf{ours}: Algorithm \ref{algo:main} with $\chi=1/3$. \item \textbf{iid}: Algorithm \ref{algo:main} with $\chi=0$, which reduces to an $iid$ Gaussian multiplier bootstrap \citep[e.g.,][]{chernozhukov2013gaussian}. \item \textbf{WS}: The Lindeberg-type Gaussian mixture martingale asymptotic confidence sequence of \citet{WaudbySmithArbourSinhaKennedyRamdas2024TimeUniformCLTACS} adapted to smoothed means (see \cref{sec:AsympCS}). \end{itemize} The competitor methods are included mainly for reference, but should not be expected to give valid inferences because they assume independent data streams. \paragraph{Evaluation} We generate $150$ independent series per configuration of length $n=3500$, with a burn-in of $500$ observations and a calibration period of $t_1-t_0=400$.
-We use EWMA smoothing and set $B=200$ bootstrap replicates with $B_1 = B/5$ for a target confidence level $1-\alpha=0.9$.
+We compare four methods: \begin{itemize}[leftmargin=0.5cm] \item \textbf{ours}: Algorithm \ref{algo:main} with $\chi=1/3$. \item \textbf{iid}: Algorithm \ref{algo:main} with $\chi=0$, which reduces to an $iid$ Gaussian multiplier bootstrap \citep[e.g.,][]{chernozhukov2013gaussian}. \item \textbf{WS}: The Lindeberg-type Gaussian mixture martingale asymptotic confidence sequence of \citet{WaudbySmithArbourSinhaKennedyRamdas2024TimeUniformCLTACS} adapted to smoothed means (see \cref{sec:AsympCS}). \item \textbf{block}: A circular moving block bootstrap \citep{politis1992circular} adapted to smoothed means (see Appendix \ref{app:block-bootstrap}). \end{itemize} The Gaussian multiplier bootstrap and the asymptotic confidence sequences are included mainly for reference, but should not be expected to give valid inferences because they assume independent data streams.
+To the contrary, the block bootstrap captures dependence in the data but is computed offline, leading to $O(Bt)$ update cost at every time point $t$. \paragraph{Evaluation} We generate $150$ independent series per configuration of length $n=3500$, with a burn-in of $500$ observations and a calibration period of $t_1-t_0=400$.
+We use EWMA smoothing and set $B=400$ bootstrap replicates with $B_1 = B/5$ for a target confidence level $1-\alpha=0.9$.
 Our primary metric is the \emph{uniform-in-time coverage}, defined as the fraction of Monte Carlo replications in which $\sup_{t\in\mathcal{T}} |\wh\mu_\eta(t)-\mu_\eta(t)| \le \wh c_{t,\alpha}$ on the evaluation horizon $\mathcal{T}$.
 Additional experiments for Brown smoothing and different $\alpha$ are in Appendix \ref{sec:app_addexp}.